Data protection declaration

 The affected person can contact us directly to exert their right to object.
 In addition, the affected person is also able, in connection with the use of the services of the information society, irrespective of the Directive 2002/58/EC, to exert their right to object via automated methods in which technical specifications are used.

-6.8 Automated decisions in individual cases, including profiling
+6.8 Automated individual decision-making, including profiling

 Each person affected by the processing of personal data has the right, as declared by the European Directive and Ordinance authority, not to be subjected to a decision solely made by an automated procedure ‒ including possible profiling ‒ which has a legal impact on them or which impedes them in a similar manner, should the decision